stalepretzels/arcs-client/README.md

-# arcs-client
+# arcs client source
-Client source for Arcs.
+for arcs getty. this branch only exists so build tools can use checkout on it.